• Get Started

 One common mistake you’ll see in races is a rider near the front who activates their Draft Boost powerup, then rides off the front and into the wind while the powerup is still active.

-If you’ve read this far then why this happens should be fairly obvious: activating the Draft Boost lets you stay in the draft at lower power.
+If you’ve read this far then it should be fairly obvious why this happens: activating the Draft Boost lets you stay in the draft at lower power.
 But if you keep your power as high as it was before, you’ll probably move forward in the group.
 Keep your power up long enough and you’ll be off the front, where your draft boost isn’t doing you any good at all!

 So what should you do?
 If you’re using the Draft Boost as a recovery tool, then as soon as you activate it, ease off the power a bit so you maintain your desired group position at the lowest possible effort level.